John Colborne, 1st Baron Seaton: Canada

-In August 1828 Colborne was appointed Lieutenant Governor of Upper Canada.
+In August 1828, Colborne was appointed Lieutenant Governor of Upper Canada.
 As Lieutenant Governor, Colborne increased the population of the province by 70% by initiating an organised system of immigration to bring in settlers from Britain.
 He also aided settlement by expanding the communication and transportation infrastructure through a campaign to build roads and bridges.
 He brought changes to the structure of the legislative council, increased fiscal autonomy and encouraged greater independence in the judiciary.
-In 1829 he founded Upper Canada College as a school based on the Elizabeth College, Guernsey model to educate boys in preparation for becoming leaders of the colonies.
+In 1829, he founded Upper Canada College at York as a school based on the Elizabeth College, Guernsey model to educate boys in preparation for becoming leaders of the colonies.